 Sometimes, alcohol abuse and relationship problems can form a ‘destructive cycle’ where unhealthy drinking leads to relationship problems, creating stress and emotional turmoil, which encourages further alcohol abuse.
 Couples therapy aims to intervene and turn the destructive cycle into a constructive one, where supportive relationships lead to increased abstinence and so on.

-Living with a partner with unhealthy drinking habits can affect your own mental health.
-With this in mind, it’s essential to take care of yourself too.
+Living with a partner with unhealthy drinking habits can affect your mental health.
+With this in mind, taking care of yourself is essential, too.

 Setting healthy boundaries and practicing good self-care can help you maintain overall well-being.
 You can also attend Al-Anon meetings, which are fellowship groups specifically for family members of individuals struggling with addiction.
 Al-Anon meetings are a chance to share negative experiences related to alcoholism, give and receive advice, and find comfort and inspiration from others’ stories.